 Is Bark Scale Dangerous?

 Bark scale is considered to be a danger to the crape myrtle tree.
-The crape myrtle is the most popular flowing shrub in the United States and brings in millions of dollars in revenue each year.
+The crape myrtle tree is the most popular flowing shrub in the United States and brings in millions of dollars in revenue each year.
 The heavy presence of these invasive bugs on this shrub is greatly impacting its sale and negatively impacting its industry.
-Bark scale produces honeydew a sugary substance that causes black sooty mold on trunks and branches, damaging the asthenic appeal of the infested shrub, crop, or tree.
-Due to the large impact that the bark scale has industry wide, a $3.3 million grant will help fund the study "Systematic Strategies to Manage Crapemyrtle Bark Scale" which will help provide science-based solutions and new technology for the special crop industry.
+Bark scale produces honeydew a sugary substance that causes black sooty mold to develop on trunks and branches, damaging the asthenic appeal of the infested shrub, crop, or tree.
+Due to the large impact that the bark scale has industry-wide, a $3.3 million grant will help fund the study "Systematic Strategies to Manage Crapemyrtle Bark Scale" which will help provide science-based solutions and new technology for the crop industry.

 Can I Get Rid of a Bark Scale Infestation?

 Trying to eliminate these insects on your own with DIY products can be difficult and may have little or no results if the proper products or applications are not used.
 DIY treatments may not be effective and can allow the infestation to continue.
-Both the diagnosis and the treatment of a bark scale infestation needs to be completed by an experienced professional.
+Both the diagnosis and the treatment of a bark scale infestation needs to be completed by an experienced pest control professional.
 The faster professional treatment is sought the more likely the chosen treatment will be effective; also there are many variables that need to be met by a professional to ensure the product will work and not cause more harm than good.
-If you suspect a bark scale infestation on your property, contact a professional like Innovative Pest Control immediately to accurately identify the infestation and provide professional treatment.
+If you suspect a bark scale infestation on your property, contact a pest control professional like the experts at Innovative Pest Control immediately to accurately identify the infestation and provide a professional treatment.

 How Do We Treat Bark Scale?

-- Bark scale treatment can be completed as an annual program allowing for early treatment and the best protection possible against these damaging insects.
+- Bark scale treatment can be completed as an annual program allowing for early treatment and the best protection against these damaging insects.

 - To make the treatment procedure as easy as possible, treatments can be automatically scheduled.